Jasonette/documentation/docs/document.md

 ---

 #head.offline
-Option to cache JSON file for offline use.
+Optional value to cache JSON file for offline use.

-Can be `true` or `false`.
+Defaults to `true`.
+It doesn't matter what you set the value to; due to a quirk of Jasonette, just including it with any value makes it be counted as true.

 Here's an example of how to use it:
 <pre><span style='color:silver;'>{
   "$jason": {